CoolBreeze164/ComfyUI-Autonomous-Telegram-Bot/README.md

 **<details><summary>⚙️ Technical stuff**
 </summary>

 Photos use the largest available Telegram size.
 Images sent as documents are also accepted; EXIF orientation is applied and images are converted to RGB.
 Video/animation and audio/voice messages are supported, as are documents with image, video or audio MIME types.
 Unsupported service messages and update types are skipped.
 An incoming Telegram album is handled as separate messages, one item per workflow run.
 Edited incoming messages are not treated as new jobs.
+Received videos are written under ComfyUI's temporary directory in `ComfyUI/temp/telegram-autonomous`.
+They remain available to downstream nodes and follow your ComfyUI temporary-file cleanup policy.

 An absent media output is a **silent ExecutionBlocker**, so its dependent branch does not run.
 For example, a text-only message cannot produce a fake image for an image generation branch.
 Always connect the appropriate receiver output to the branch that should be conditional.